 Marriage Step Three: Learning To Share Power

-Learning to respect your spouse as an equal and share power with them is paramount.
+Learning to respect your spouse as an equal and share power with them is vital.
 Sharing power refers to both spouses having an equal voice on all decisions that impact the relationship.
 Often, one spouse will be more strong willed than the other and will force their way while the more passive spouse learns to give in.
 This is a power imbalance that's toxic for both partners and often leads to resentment.
 No one likes to feel voiceless.
 Seeing both yourself and your spouse as uniquely designed with a mixture of strengths and weaknesses helps you avoid the extremes of feeling either superior or inferior to one another.
 Some spouses struggle more than others with sharing power because of how they were raised.
 For example, adults who had permissive parenting growing up may have been used to getting their way and children with authoritarian parenting growing up may have been used to not being heard.
 Regardless of your family of origin, it's important for both spouses to strive towards enthusiastic agreement on all decisions so both can feel heard and respected.

 Marriage Step Four: Developing Emotional Attachment